warre333/warre333/README.md

 ## Projects

 Throughout my learning journey, I worked on multiple projects that have challenged me to apply and expand my skills.
 Some of these projects have seen the light of day, while others... well, let's just say they're still waiting for their moment of glory.
 But hey, even the projects that never quite made it to the finish line taught me valuable lessons.

-### Ongoing project: Modular webshop system

-Find more about the project in the [repository](https://github.com/warre333/ExtensionWebshopPlatform)

 ### Project archive